stevejgordon/AspNetCoreDockerWorkshop/README.md

 # ASP.NET Core and Docker Workshop

-## Setup
+## Pre-requisite Setup

-1. Clone Locally
+1. Clone this repository locally
+1. Install Postman for Windows - [Download Postman](https://www.getpostman.com/apps)

 ## What You'll Be Building

-In this workshop you will build a simple ASP.NET Core API from scratch.
-The API will have two endpoints, one returning data via HTTP GET and the other accepting data via HTTP POST.
+In this workshop you will build a simple ASP.NET Core API from scratch, initially using the .NET SDK CLI.
+The finished API will have two endpoints, one returning data via HTTP GET and the other accepting data via HTTP POST.
+It will make use of ASP.NET Core configuration.

 You'll then create a Docker image for your API and run it as a Docker container.